Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 landing.
 The trees were swaying, waves were breaking, and, as far as we could see, there were white horses.

-We had a brief discussion of how we might get through the surf and paddle out of the wind, but quickly gave that up as silly.
+We had a brief discussion about how we might get through the surf and paddle out of the wind, but quickly gave that up as silly.
 So, since the wind was making it quite pleasant on shore and there was no traffic (no sensible person would choose to be on Basswood in this wind), we did the sensible thing and did nothing.
 We puttered around for a bit, hung our sweaty shirts to dry, etc., before we unrolled our RidgeRests and got serious about napping.
 An hour or so later, we were awoken by the wind dropping.
-Royce had the brilliant idea of having a coffee, so we do that before we load the boat.
+Royce had the brilliant idea of having a coffee, so we did that before we loaded the boat.
 By the time we were off, we were paddling through rollers but no chop, which made for easy and fast paddling.
 With the coffee on board, we paddled at morning pace for more than an hour.